Mustafa Kamil Pasha: Death and legacy

 His funeral was the occasion for a massive demonstration of popular grief, being attended by hundreds of thousands who saw Kamil as their champion.
-Farid, who spent his last penny supporting the country's national liberation movement, became the leader of the National Party after Kamil's death.
+Mohammad Farid, who spent his last penny supporting the country's national liberation movement, became the leader of the National Party after Kamil's death.

-The mausoleum of Mustafa Kamil (built between 1949–53) close to Cairo's Citadel in neo-Mamluk style is open to the public as a museum, the Mostafa Kamel Museum, and holds in a side room a display of memorabilia related to him.
+Mustafa Kamil's mausoleum (built between 1949–53 in neo-Mamluk style), close to Cairo's Citadel, is open to the public as a museum: the Mostafa Kamel Museum.
+It holds in a side room a display of memorabilia related to him.

 Fazlur Rahman Malik argues that even though he was necessarily secular, his nationalism was inspired by an Islamic past.
 This appears to be the natural conclusion as Egypt had remained under the Islamic Caliphate system for centuries before.
 The British often accused him of advocating pan-Islamism, and it is well known that he supported the Ottoman Sultan against the Egyptian Government and the British authorities in Egypt in the dispute over Taba in May 1906, even though later in his life he moved away from supporting Egypt as a part of an all-encompassing Islamic world, and more as a unique territorial entity.

 Kamil is remembered as a fervent Egyptian nationalist, and an articulate advocate of Egyptian independence.
-The current Egyptian national anthem (Bilady) is thought to have been inspired by one of Mustafa Kamil's speeches:
+The current Egyptian national anthem (Bilady, Bilady, Bilady) is thought to have been inspired by one of Mustafa Kamil's speeches: